 1. In the Alteryx workflow, open the Input tool that is throwing the error.
 2. Go to the SQL Editor tab.
 3. Remove references to individual columns from the query and use the wildcard asterisk (*) instead to read in all columns in the table.

-Solution B: Add a Server Side Property
+Solution B: Add a Server Side Property to the DSN

 Go to the Windows ODBC Data Source Administrator